Don't Trip Yourself up While Buying your Home

-In the rush of excitement that comes with an accepted offer and a "yes" from the lender, many homebuyers make the mistake of carrying their enthusiasm straight to the mall or appliance store.
-Until the keys are handed over, there are still some hurdles to jump before closing.
+In the rush of excitement that comes with an accepted offer and a "yes" from the lender, many homebuyers make the error of carrying their enthusiasm straight to the mall or appliance store.
+There are still a few major hurdles to jump before closing.
 Below you'll find a list of actions to stay away from during this critical time of your home purchase.